Fingering (music): History

+Bowed string instruments

-On string instruments fingers are numbered from 1 to 4, beginning with the index finger, the thumb not being counted because it does not normally play on a string, and 0 indicating an open string.
-In those cases on string instruments where the thumb is used (such as high notes on a cello in thumb position), it is represented by a symbol the shape of an O with a vertical stem below(somewhat similar to Ǫ or ϙ, for instance).
+On string instruments fingers are numbered from 1 to 4, beginning with the index finger, the thumb not being counted because it does not normally play on a string, and '0' indicating an open string.
+In those cases on string instruments where the thumb is used (such as high notes on a cello in the special thumb position"), it is represented by a symbol the shape of an 'O' with a vertical stem below (somewhat similar to 'Ǫ' or ϙ, for instance).
 Guitar music indicates thumb, occasionally used to finger bass notes on the low E string, with a 'T'.
-Position may be indicated through ordinal numbers (e.g., 3rd) or Roman numerals.
+Position may be indicated through ordinal numbers (e.g., "third" as opposed to "three") or (uncommon) Roman numerals.
 A string may also be indicated through Roman numerals, often I-IV, or by its open-string note.
 A change in positions is referred to as a shift.
 Guitar music indicates position with Roman numerals and string designations with circled numbers.

+Plucked string instruments

 The classical guitar also has a fingering notation system for the plucking hand, known as pima (or less commonly pimac), abbreviations of Spanish; where p=pulgar (thumb), i=índice (index finger), m=medio (middle finger), a=anular (ring finger) and, very rarely, c=chico (little finger).
 It is usually only notated in scores where a passage is particularly difficult, or requires specific fingering for the plucking hand.
 Otherwise, plucking-hand fingering is generally left to the discretion of the guitarist.

 Woodwind instruments

 Fingering of woodwind instruments is not always simple or intuitive, depending on how the acoustic impedance of the bore is affected by the distribution and size of apertures along its length, leading to the formation of standing waves at the desired pitch.
 Several alternate fingerings may exist for any given pitch.

 Simple flutes (including recorders) as well as bagpipe chanters have open holes which are closed by the pads of the player's fingertips.
 Some such instruments use simple keywork to extend the player's reach for one or two notes.
 The keywork on instruments such as modern flutes, clarinets, or oboes is elaborate and variable.
 Modern flutes typically use the Boehm system of keywork, while clarinets typically use a similarly named system invented by Hyacinthe Klosé.
-Another system of clarinet keywork, the Öhler system, is used mostly in Germany and Austria.
+In Germany and Austria a different system of clarinet keywork, the Öhler system, is most used.